 - Remedial Vision Rehabilitation: Pediatrics and Acquired Brain Injury: This track is designed to enable occupational therapists to gain a comprehensive understanding of vision problems that are prevalent in the acquired brain injury and pediatric populations.
 Students will learn how to screen for the most commonly occurring problems and perform remedial vision rehabilitation for clients with these problems with ongoing collaboration with an optometrist.

 - Health and Wellness: This track is designed to enable occupational therapists to gain a comprehensive and advanced/evidence-based perspectives of holistic and innovative health care for individuals, groups or populations with or at-risk for chronic illness or disability.
-Students will be exposed to health assessment and health promotion activities across the life span, global and cultural perspectives, and primary care and e-health initiatives.
+Students will be exposed to OT's role in health assessment and health promotion activities across the life span, global and cultural perspectives, community initiatives, primary care, and women's health.

 who have published research and written textbooks in their fields of specialization.